fireblocks/hbar-fireblocks-sdk/README.md

 2. Use signature caching as described in the next section

 ### Signature Caching
-Hedera's SDK provides the possibility to send a transaction to multiple nodes, to acheive this, each node gets its own transaction payload, differing in the node-id, but as a result each payload needs to be signed.
+Hedera's SDK provides the possibility to send a transaction to multiple nodes, to achieve this, each node gets its own transaction payload, differing in the node-id, but as a result each payload needs to be signed.
 To make this process easier, we provide a functionality which will freeze the node ids that will be used, and will sign all the payloads, to make the execution easier.

 The following is an example of how to use this functionality;
 ```javascript